On Many-Body Localization for Quantum Spin Chains: The General Step

-Applying the chain rule to (\ref{(4.11)}), the derivatives flow to the denominator energies in each term $J^{(i')}_{\sigma \sigma} (g_{i'})$ or $J^{(i')}_{\tilde{\sigma} \tilde{\sigma}} (g_{i'})$.
+If we apply the chain rule to the $\tilde{h}_y$-derivative on the right-hand side of (\ref{(4.11)}), the derivatives flow to the denominator energies in each term $J^{(i')}_{\sigma \sigma} (g_{i'})$ or $J^{(i')}_{\tilde{\sigma} \tilde{\sigma}} (g_{i'})$.
 We need to be cognizant of the fact that jump steps in $g_{i'}$ are actually sums of (long) graphs, and these graphs have denominators which will depend on $\tilde{h}_y$.
 So for the purposes of this discussion, we expand out every jump step at level $i < j$ into the sum of all its constituent graphs, see (\ref{(3.11)}) or (\ref{(4.28)}).
 The grouping of graphs into jump steps is a convenient way to keep track of the way estimates from smaller scales merge with Markov inequality bounds to produce bounds on longer scales.
 But when needed, we may go back to the underlying sum of graphs.
 Another point to mention is the fact that the energy graphs $g_{i'}$ do not have the ``independent denominator" property that we assume for $g_{j'}$ -- it is not needed because we have inductive bounds on those graphs.
-When we apply the chain rule to (\ref{(4.11)}), we obtain a sum of terms with one of the denominators in $g_{i'}$ duplicated; the extra denominator can be bounded from below as in (\ref{(4.8)}I), and the original graph is bounded as in (\ref{(4.6)}).
-Thus we have a bound
+By the Leibniz rule, the $\tilde{h}_y$-derivative produces a sum of terms with one of the denominators in $g_{i'}$ duplicated and the corresponding denominator differentiated in the numerator.
+The extra denominator can be bounded from below as in (\ref{(4.8)}I), and the result is an extra factor of $\veps^{-|g_{i'}|}$.
+The original graph is bounded as in (\ref{(4.6)}).
+Altogether, we obtain a bound